cotriml/trustly-challenge-1/readme.md

 # Trustly Challenge 1

-I built this application to consume an API and show its results.
-I used nodejs as backend to make a proxy call to World Clock API and return its response.
-For the frontend I used simple HTML and JS code with Jquery (to manipulate HTML elements) and Axios (to make HTTP requests) libs.
+This application was created to consume an API and show its results.
+It uses nodejs as backend to make a proxy call to World Clock API and return its response.
+For the frontend uses simple HTML and JS code with Jquery (to manipulate HTML elements) and Axios (to make HTTP requests) libs.

 > Developed by Lucas Cotrim Machado